Detecting Damped Lyman-$\alpha$ Absorbers with Gaussian Processes: Catalog

 \subsection{Running time}

-Despite the mathematical sophistication of our method, the running time of our approach is quite manageable.
-Our implementation, the complete code for which will be made available along with this manuscript, is able to compute the model posterior over $\Mnd$ and $\Mdk{1}$ in 0.5--2 seconds per spectrum on a standard Apple iMac desktop machine.
-For each spectrum we must compute 10\,001 log likelihoods of the form \eqref{ndla_evidence} (one for \eqref{ndla_evidence} and 10\,000 each for the $\Mdk{1}$ model \eqref{dla_evidence}); however, the low-rank structure of our covariance allows us to compute each rapidly using the identities in \eqref{efficient_inv} and \eqref{efficient_det}.
-Our approach can easily scale to extremely large surveys and/or larger sample sizes.
+The running time of our approach allows it to easily scale to extremely large surveys and/or larger sample sizes.
+Our implementation is able to compute the model posterior over $\Mnd$ and $\Mdk{1}$ in 0.5--2 seconds per spectrum on a standard Apple iMac desktop machine.
+For each spectrum we must compute 10\,001 log likelihoods of the form \eqref{ndla_evidence} (one for \eqref{ndla_evidence} and 10\,000 for the $\Mdk{1}$ model \eqref{dla_evidence}); however, the low-rank structure of our covariance allows us to compute each rapidly using the identities in \eqref{efficient_inv} and \eqref{efficient_det}.